thanks299/blogging_plaform/README.md

 ---

-# Blogging Platform
+# TREEFREE

-The **Blogging Platform** is a robust web application designed to allow users to create, edit, and manage blog posts.
+The **TREEFREE** is a robust web application designed to allow users to create, edit, and manage blog posts.
 It supports user authentication, dynamic content management, and various interactive features for users to explore and engage with blog posts.
 This project also includes an admin panel for managing users and posts, as well as support for premium membership functionality.

 ## Table of Contents
 - [Overview](#overview)